 Confidence Isn’t Something You’re Born With – It’s Something You Build

-We’ve all seen the movies and TV shows where the confident, self-assured guy gets the girl, gets the job, gets things handed to him.
+We’ve all seen the movies and TV shows where the confident, self-assured guy wins, gets the job, gets things handed to him.
 What a lot of guys don’t realize is that you can learn that swagger.
-Building a lifestyle that supports your mental and physical health can help open doors that bring you new opportunities – including more interest from women.
+Building a lifestyle that supports your mental and physical health can help open doors that bring you new opportunities – including more interest from those around you.
 Too good to be true?
 Nope, it’s actually backed by science.

 Confidence Makes a Difference When It Comes to Dating

 Studies have shown many women really do prefer seeing confidence when deciding which men to date.
 While men tend to like women who are slightly more confident than they are, women often place a much higher value on this trait.
 In studies of online dating, women rate confidently-written profiles as seeming more attractive.

 New Research Shows that Men Can Learn Confidence

 If you’re not usually the self-assured type, is there anything you can do to better help your chances?
 A new study published in the Journal of Personality is one of the first to show that social confidence can be learned.
 In order to test how confidence affected how women perceived men, researchers studied three groups of people:

 - Some men watched a three-hour video that covered conversational tips specific to speed dating.

 - A second group watched a three-hour video that helped people understand how to have better conversations with new people in general.